 The last few years have involved in depth work with the Hardwick community to introduce and work on this idea together, and at present we are expecting to register the charity which will own the Estate (to be re-named Hardwick Trust) by early 2026.
 This charitable structure will be governed by a majority of Trustees elected from the Hardwick community.
 These Trustees can then co-opt other Trustees with relevant experience to fill the remaining board positions.
 The community of Estate residents (around 90 in total) will be eligible to be members of the Trust who will vote in Trustees and hold the organisation to account.

-We are very proud that we will be the first community owned Estate in England, and recognise that as pioneers we are breaking new ground and experimenting with what works in a Southern English context which is quite different to most of the Scottish Estates.
+We are very proud that we will be the first community led Estate in England, and recognise that as pioneers we are breaking new ground and experimenting with what works in a Southern English context which is quite different to most of the Scottish Estates.
 We see this as an ongoing learning journey and are keen to share our experiences with others, and hopefully inspire other new forms of governance on old Estates which could work better for local communities and the land.